 The Untouchables is no masterpiece, but after Gangster Squad I was left with a newfound appreciation for Brian De Palma’s earlier prohibition tale which has Mamet’s punchy dialogue, Ennio Morricone’s sweeping music and a terrific star turn from Sean Connery to recommend it.
 Also, when DePalma echoes an earlier cinematic landmark, as he did with his homage to Battleship Potemkin’s Odessa steps shootout, he does it with a gusto that honors the source material.

-All Gangster Squad manages to do is to pose its all-star cast in cinematographer Dion Beebe’s gauzy turquoise glow while they alternate between exchanging bullets and ancient crime movie clichés.
+All Gangster Squad manages to do is to pose its all-star cast in cinematographer Dion Beebe’s gauzy turquoise glow as they alternate between exchanging bullets and ancient crime movie clichés.
 The screenplay occasionally trips over an idea or two on the way to the next incoherent shootout but it never seems to notice.
 Fleischer's film finds no dramatic conflict at all with the ethics of abandoning due process to get results.
 The bad guys are bad and if stopping them means the good guys need to roam the streets indiscriminately spraying machine gun fire and staging impromptu executions, then what’s the problem?
 Hip hip hooray for the men in the white hats.

 The elephant in the room with Gangster Squad is the fact that it was pushed back from a September release due to an ill-timed scene involving a massacre in a movie theater.
 I suppose there is some conclusion to be drawn from the film’s consequence-free depiction of gun violence where the good guys can open fire in crowds without hitting bystanders and receive bullet wounds that don’t slow them down for an instant, but really, it’s not worth dragging a substantive discussion down to the level of this schlock.
 Gangster Squad's non-stop rain of bullets doesn’t signify much more than a total lack of imagination on the part of the filmmakers.
 There’s not even any discernable strategy to the shootouts.
 The good guys just run right at the crooks the way little kids run at each other while making finger guns and yelling, “Pow!
 Pow!
 Pow!
 I got you!
 Fall down!”